BitWattr/NoAI-LG/README.md

-# NoAI LG
- No AI Language Generalizer
+#🚀 NoAI LG - No AI Language Generalizer

-# Aim
- Here we're aiming to create a language generator which generates meaningful sentences without using any neural networks

-# What we've made
+##🌟 Overview
+ NoAI LG is an ambitious project aimed at generating meaningful sentences without relying on neural networks! 🤯 Instead of deep learning, we use pattern-based techniques to understand and transform language.

+##🛠 What We’ve Built
- currently we made a language translator. the program input a sentence and produce a similiar sentence as output(try by running infer.py)
+ ✅ Language Translator - Our current implementation takes an input sentence and generates a similar sentence as output!
+(Try it out with infer.py)

-# How it works?
+##🔍 How It Works
- ## Tokenizer
+ ###✂️ Tokenizer
-  The tokenizer used is specifically designed. it tokenizes common phrases rather than just individual words
+  Instead of breaking text into individual words, our custom tokenizer detects and tokenizes common phrases for better context understanding.

- ## Translation
+ ###🔄 Translation Mechanism
-  First a similiarity matrix(a matrix detailing how much each token is similiar to every other token in voabulary) is made by identifying patterns in training dataset(sentences).
-During inference(translation) this similiarity matrix is used to replace words(tokens).
+  1️⃣ Similarity Matrix 📊 - We analyze a dataset of sentences to build a matrix that determines how similar each token is to every other token in the vocabulary.
+  2️⃣ Inference (Translation) 🤖 - Using this pattern-based similarity matrix, tokens are replaced with similar ones to create a new sentence.

-# Future
+ ##🔮 Future Possibilities
- Question answering
- language generation
- summarization
+  💡 Question Answering – Answer queries without AI models 📝 Language Generation – Create meaningful text using patterns 📚 Summarization – Extract key points from long texts

+🌟 Stay tuned for more updates! 🚀